cwenham/Meep/README.md

 if you need to "just dump it somewhere" then remember our first example at the top of this page: all the defaults are chosen for zero-config usage.

+MeepSSH can connect to any SSH host with password or private key authentication, converting upstream messages into commands executed on the remote host, and the output of those commands into messages passed downstream.

 Meep is based on System.Reactive and handles messages asynchronously and in realtime.